Skip to main content

 • The toggle button should now be blue.

-Note: Once you've setup QuickBooks, it is important that you make changes directly in ZenCase.
-Any changes to expenses, invoices, payments and/or trust transactions within ZenCase will be pushed to QuickBooks.
-However, any changes in QuickBooks will not directly sync to ZenCase.
+Note: Once you've setup QuickBooks, it is important that you make changes directly in Practice Pro.
+Any changes to expenses, invoices, payments and/or trust transactions within Practice Pro will be pushed to QuickBooks.
+However, any changes in QuickBooks will not directly sync to Practice Pro.

-Now that you have Quickbooks integrated with ZenCase, you can view the audit logs to see all the things that are happening in your quickbooks accounts.
-ZenCase creates a series of journal entries to track all of the transactions that occur in ZenCase and gets sent to Quickbooks automatically.
+Now that you have QuickBooks integrated with Practice Pro, you can view the audit logs to see all the things that are happening in your QuickBooks accounts.
+Practice Procreates a series of journal entries to track all of the transactions that occur in Practice Pro and gets sent to QuickBooks automatically.

 From the open menu, select "Audit Logs".